 blog-detail1

 There’s nothing more detrimental to a pond or lake than accumulated sediment, debris, and organic matter that builds up at the bottom over time.
 Sedimentation reduces the depth of water bodies, smothers aquatic habitats, and promotes algae blooms.
 In other words, accumulated sediment at the bottom of a water body leads to a decline in water quality and impacts overall functionality.
-This is where dredging comes in.
+This is where lake dredging comes in.

 In this blog, we’ll break down what dredging is and how it restores natural habitats and promotes biodiversity.
 Here at Aquatic Restoration, we pride ourselves on providing professional dredging services in the areas we serve.